jiesutd/YEDDA/README.md

 Cite:
 ========
-If you use YEDDA for research, please cite this report as follows:
+If you use YEDDA for research, please cite our [ACL paper](https://arxiv.org/pdf/1711.03759.pdf) as follows:

     @article{yang2017yedda,
      title={YEDDA: A Lightweight Collaborative Text Span Annotation Tool},